VadimOkulik/git-course/readme.md

-# Gir and GirHub course
+# Git and GitHub course

 Crash coourse for Git